-- Echidna Sewing – I shop a lot at Echidna and they ship Australia wide. .
-They have a great platinum membership which provides discount and free shipping.
+- Echidna Sewing – I shop a lot at Echidna and they ship Australia-wide. .
+They have a great platinum membership that provides discounts and free shipping.

 - Kornacraft – This is a dealership located in Gawler.
-They have a small online presence and Kim is really helpful and can order product in if you request them.
+They have a small online presence and Kim is really helpful and can order products if you request them.

 - Hobby Sew – Based in NSW and ships to Australian addresses only.
 I haven’t used this vendor, if you have, I would be pleased for some information.